 Prince Harry to visit Angola de-mining project, in Diana's footsteps

-JOHANNESBURG, Sept 27 (Reuters) - Britain's Prince Harry will visit on Friday a previously landmine-infested area in Angola that featured in some of the most famous pictures of his late mother Princess Diana, who campaigned for a global ban on mines.
+JOHANNESBURG, Sept 27 (Reuters) - Britain's Prince Harry wore a protective vest and visor at a de-mining project in Angola on Friday, and photographs of his visit echoed a famous series of images taken of his late mother Princess Diana more than 20 years ago.

+Queen Elizabeth's grandson and sixth in line to the throne visited a de-mining field outside Dirico, a town in Angola's Cuando Cubango province, where, wearing a safety vest, he remotely detonated a mine in a controlled explosion.
+He also met community members.

+"This minefield here in Luengue-Luiana National Park is the first of 153 that will be cleared in the two national parks of South Eastern Angola," Harry said in a speech.

+They were taken a few months before her death in Paris in a car crash.

-Harry, his wife Meghan and their four-month-old son Archie, arrived in South Africa on Monday for their southern African trip, their first overseas tour as a family.
+Harry's visit to Angola is part of a southern African trip by him, his wife Meghan and their four-month-old son Archie.
+Their first overseas tour as a family began in South Africa on Monday.

-They drew crowds of well-wishers on their first three days in Cape Town, where they visited non-governmental organisations working with vulnerable communities and the youth and met Nobel Peace Prize laureate Desmond Tutu.
+They drew crowds of well-wishers on their first three days in Cape Town, where they visited non-governmental organisations working with vulnerable communities and young people and met Nobel Peace Prize laureate Desmond Tutu.

-While Meghan and Archie stayed in South Africa, Harry headed to Botswana on Thursday, where, addressing climate change, he warned the world faces "a race against time" and that "no one can deny science".
+While Meghan and Archie stayed in South Africa, Harry headed to Botswana on Thursday.

-On Friday, he will visit a de-mining field outside Dirico, a town in Angola's Cuando Cubango province, where he is expected to remotely detonate a mine and meet community members.

-Harry will then travel to Huambo to visit an area Diana went to and was a dangerous minefield in 1997 but is now a thriving town.

-The pictures of Diana wearing protective gear as she walked among red skull-and-crossbone signs in Huambo won publicity for British charity the HALO Trust, which was clearing mines left during Angola's civil war.

-Diana died a few months before the international treaty to ban the weapons was signed later that year.

-In June, Harry threw his weight behind mine clearance efforts in Angola, saying land mines were "a humanitarian issue and not a political one."
+In June, he threw his weight behind mine clearance efforts in Angola, saying land mines were "a humanitarian issue and not a political one."

-Harry said the long journey to a mine-free Angola was "full of heartache and frustration", but he believed the country would become a "shining example to the rest of the continent."

 The landmines were planted during Angola's 27-year civil war, which ended in 2002.
 Many people remain displaced and thousands have been left with disabilities from landmines which continue to maim and kill.

-Harry, Queen Elizabeth's grandson and sixth in line to the throne, has been visiting southern Africa for two decades for holidays and conservation work.
+Harry, 35, has been visiting southern Africa for two decades for holidays and conservation work.

 He ends the solo section of his tour on Tuesday in Malawi, where he will meet President Peter Mutharika and pay tribute at the memorial site for British soldier Guardsman Mathew Talbot, who was killed in May while taking part in counter poaching operations in the country.

 Harry will then rejoin Meghan and Archie in South Africa for a township visit on Wednesday near Johannesburg.
-They will also meet Graca Machel, widow of South African anti-apartheid icon Nelson Mandela, and meet President Cyril Ramaphosa before departing for London.
+They will meet Graca Machel, widow of South African anti-apartheid leader Nelson Mandela, and President Cyril Ramaphosa before departing for London.

 ((Olivia.Kumwenda@thomsonreuters.com; +27 11 595 2817; Reuters Messaging: olivia.kumwenda.thomsonreuters.com@reuters.net))